Ptujec/Test-LB-Repo/README.md

 # Test LB Repo
- This will be deleted later
+This is a test repo for an exciting new LaunchBar action.
+Well, pretty exciting.
+What it does.
+It checks repos for updates, pulls them and then runs my Local Action Updates action.

-this is for an action I'm testingvvvbb jjvcghbla bla bla
+It's not bad so far.